artsy/artsy.github.io/source/_posts/2014-05-06-aspect-oriented-programming-and-aranalytics.markdown

 abstractions in your code, you should consider if using AOP to replace that behaviour might make for cleaner code and more cohesive abstractions.

-Additionally, I got to make my first significant contribution to open source at Artsy.
+Finally, I got to make my first significant contribution to open source at Artsy.
 It was awesome to be able to collaborate with Pete and Orta on this project, as well as receive feedback from developers who are already using ARAnalytics.